Classes, Part 2: CS 310 Lecture notes

 Cross-package accesses are essential.

-The public scope for a class (or just public class )
+The public scope public class

-A public class starts with the public
+A public class starts with the public keyword.

 Public scope is a per-class scope, not per-package.